̴ 1300 words, 6-10 minute read.

 Photo: Setting up too far away from the box should be avoided

 Photo: Reaching back with the hips to find the box

 - Don’t rock back (i.e. Don’t ‘loosen the hips’)

 When pausing on the box it is common to see powerlifters initiate a slight rock back followed by a roll forward before lifting the weight up.
 Whilst this is not ‘wrong’, it isn’t the ideal way to train athletes to do box squats.
 Once an athlete touches the box, they should be instructed to pause on the box in a stable position and hold, then cued to initiate the drive up through the heels.

 - Don’t lose tension at the bottom and sit, or ‘slam your ass’ too hard, on the box

 This is common to see among lower trained athletes, or athletes who are trying to lift too heavy.
 When squatting close to the box an athlete may lose tension and completely relax or ‘sit’ on the box just like they’re sitting on to a chair.
 The other issue is when an athlete loses control, or tension, just above the box and then quickly completes the eccentric phase by ‘slamming’ their butt on to the box.
 Both these issues show a lack of control and an inability to hold tension, it’s important the athlete is taught to hold tension on the box and then press up hard with intent.

 Full depth squatting is a great exercise and I’m not saying you should completely get rid of it from your training tool kit, but I feel like there are a number of benefits to the box squat that are far more advantageous to athletic performance than deep squatting.
-Remember everything comes back to the needs of the individual athlete, if their goal is to increase their strength, power, and speed for their on-field performance then box squatting is the tool to do so.
+Remember everything comes back to the needs of the individual athlete, if their goal is to increase strength, power, and speed for their on-field performance then box squatting may be a superior tool to do so.